isomerpages/nlb-curiocity/_sample/Colonial Records On Fort Canning.md

 1836 Coleman Map (appeared most prominently in this map as Government Hill) (https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/f98c5272-115c-11e3-83d5-0050568939ad)

 This 1839 map was one of the earliest survey maps of Singapore.
-Prepared by George Coleman, Fort Canning is labelled as “Bras Bassa Road”.
+Prepared by George Coleman, Fort Canning Hill is .
 Also visible are the former grounds

 Gambier beneath the map